cnwanneka/profile-card-component/README.md

 Designing this profile card component was useful in keeping my CSS skills sharp and up to date.

-URL of the deployed application: https://cnwanneka.github.io/profile-card-component/
+The URL of the deployed application is https://cnwanneka.github.io/profile-card-component/